Venison Roast

 - Little prep time.
 Sear the meat, add the sauce ingredients, then let the oven take it from there.
 Aside from a few small tasks to finish the dish, you’ll mostly be hands-off.

 - It’s healthy.
-Venison is full of lean protein, and the veggies pack plenty of fiber, so you can feel good about sharing this dish with your family.
+Venison is rich in lean protein, and the veggies provide a generous amount of fiber, so you can feel good about sharing this dish with your family.

 - It’s simple yet sophisticated.
 The fall-apart meat is perfectly seasoned and has an unmistakable earthy flavor.
 Pair it with a rich gravy, potatoes, and carrots, and you’re looking at an elevated dish everyone will love.